Nishanth2969/Jailbreaking-Deep-Models/README.md

 ## Large Files

-Due to GitHub's file size limitations, the following large files are not included in this repository:
+Due to GitHub's file size limitations, the following large files are available for download from Google Drive:

 - Adversarial Test Sets (*.pt files)
 - Model weights and checkpoints
 - TestDataSet.zip

-These files can be obtained from [insert appropriate source/contact information].
+You can download all large files from this [Google Drive folder](https://drive.google.com/drive/folders/1LpAk504AjopwytBFl87a1Qfrpx1yLnka?usp=sharing).

 ## Setup and Usage

-[Add instructions for setting up and running the project]
+1. Clone this repository
+2. Download the large files from the Google Drive link above
+3. Extract the downloaded `large_files.zip` into the root directory of the project
+4. [Add remaining setup instructions]